ewhanson/disableProfileImageUpload/README.md

-# disableProfileImageUpload
+# Disable Profile Image Upload Plugin
-A plugin for OJS to disable user's ability to upload profile images
+A plugin for OJS to disable user's ability to upload profile images.

+This plugin is compatible with OJS 3.3.0.